mtlynch/mtlynch.io/content/posts/aardvarkd/index.md

 As a founder, I found this moment extremely relatable.
 There have been so many times where I put weeks or months of work into something that I was sure people would love.
 Then, I launch it only to discover that I was completely wrong and nobody's interested.

-But the thing about failed software launches is that failure isn't a particular moment.
-It's the hours after launch when your hope rapidly fades.
+But the thing about failed software launches is that failure isn't a moment &mdash; it's the minutes then hours after launch as hope drains away.
 Even if you don't get the results you want immediately, there's a desperate possibility that it could land on the front page of Hacker News or fall into the lap of someone with a huge audience.

-The documentary does a great job of capturing that anxiously ambiguous time &mdash; you haven't failed for sure, but every minute that ticks by without a sale brings your chances of success closer to 0.
-I've talked about it with other founders, but I've never seen it captured on video.
+Every minute that ticks by without a sale brings your chances of success closer to 0.

-And then the film just... forgets what it was doing.
+The documentary does a great job of capturing that anxiously ambiguous time for the Fog Creek interns.
+And then it just... forgets what it was doing.

 There's no resolution whatsoever!
 The next scene, Joel is popping champagne, but it's not even clear if there's been a sale or if they're just celebrating the launch.
 You never see anyone's sighing in relief or admitting defeat.